 At the direction of the Board, GMCS will implement a random drug testing program which shall include GMCS-paid tests of affected employees on a random basis and shall be conducted without any advance notice.
-The testing frequency shall be determined by the Board and shall be by a valid testing method so that all employees shall have an equal chance of being selected.
-The random drug testing program shall set forth the time period in which the employee must undergo testing after having been randomly selected.
+The Board shall determine the testing frequency and shall be by a valid testing method so that all employees shall have an equal chance of being selected.
+The random drug testing program shall set forth the time in which the employee must undergo testing after having been randomly selected.
 Alcohol is not included in the random drug testing.